Kerung/Kyirong (Nepal/Tibet) Border Opens Since Sep’17

 Organizing a press meet in Lhasa on Wednesday, Tibet government announced that the Rasuwagadi-Kerung border crossings, the one and only active border connecting Nepal to China’s autonomous region Tibet, have become international from today, read a statement issued by Nepali Consulate General’s Office in Lhasa.
-This major border is important for China and Nepal as the Chinese government is working to extend railway line from Shigatse to Kerung within few years and planning discuss to extend up to Kathmandu.
-Therefore, this is the major concern for the both countries as this route will become the major International Crossing Border to south Asian countries from China via Nepal and good for bilateral Trade and Tourism.
+This major border is important for China and Nepal as the Chinese government is working to extend the railway line from Shigatse to Kerung within a few years and planning discuss to extend up to Kathmandu.
+Therefore, this is the major concern for both countries as this route will become the major International Crossing Border to south Asian countries from China via Nepal and good for bilateral Trade and Tourism.

 As there used to be no borders that are accessible for tourists to enter Tibet by land from Nepal after the closure of Kodari Border.
-Since 2015 earthquakes, the major Nepal Tibet Kodari border has been closed and there is no sign of its open due to heavy damage in road construction by natural calamities.
+Since the 2015 earthquake, the major Nepal Tibet Kodari border has been closed and there is no sign of its open due to heavy damage in road construction by natural calamities.
 However, the Kerung border is open already for importing/exporting goods and local people only.

 It is obvious that the Kerung route shortens the trip to Tibet from Nepal and terminates an obligation to enter Tibet via flights only and return to the same route to be back to Lhasa.
-Now, it is easier for the third country travelers touring to Mount Kailash, Tibet Everest Base Camp and other western/eastern Tibet destinations.
+Now, it is easier for the third country travelers touring to Mount Kailash, Tibet Everest Base Camp, and other western/eastern Tibet destinations.

-At times, when Kodari border was open; thousands of travelers and pilgrims every year used to make their way to several destinations in Tibet including Mount Kailash.
-After Kodari Border was closed, Pilgrims were doing their pilgrimage to Kailash Mansarovar via Hilsa border in Nepal or Nathu La Pass and Lipulake pass from India.
+At times, when the Kodari border was open; thousands of travelers and pilgrims every year used to make their way to several destinations in Tibet including Mount Kailash.
+After Kodari Border was closed, Pilgrims were doing their pilgrimage to Kailash Mansarovar via the Hilsa border in Nepal or Nathu La Pass and Lipulake pass from India.
 The overland Kathmandu Kailash Tour via Kerung border is for 14 days starting from Kathmandu via Kerung/Gyirong, Saga, Mansarovar, Kailash.
-Similarly, Everest Base Camp Tour from Tibet side can be done in the short time possible.
+Similarly, Everest Base Camp Tour from the Tibet side can be done in a short time possible.

 The Kerung Border lies in Rasuwa district and 175Km away from Kathmandu.
 It takes 5-6 hours to get to the border due to narrow and basic road construction.
-Please stay updated about the road conditions of this route during monsoon season before you plan the trip via Kerung route.
+Please stay updated about the road conditions of this route during the monsoon season before you plan the trip via the Kerung route.
 The popular Langtang Valley is also located in the same region.